So God Made a Mother is Here! 🎉

 Christine Derengowski

 A SAHM, Christine and her husband hope to instill their love of the outdoors in their two young sons by keeping busy outside.
 They can often be found walking their dogs, cheering on the Detroit Tigers, or enjoying play dates anywhere kids can expend large amounts of energy with minimal destruction of property.
-Christine is a contributor for the Mid-Michigan Mom’s Blog and has also been published on Motherly, Sammiches & Psych Meds, and Scary Mommy.
+Christine has also been featured on Motherly, Scary Mommy, Love What Matters, Good Morning America and more.

 Keep Reading